The Practical Travel Guide to the Amalfi Coast in Italy

-Getting around by car: Don’t do it!
+Getting around by car: If at all possible, don’t do it!
 Parking is way too scarce and expensive, and traffic is a nightmare during the peak and shoulder seasons.

 Getting around by ferry: There are regular ferries between Sorrento, Positano and Amalfi.
 Make sure you check what time the last ferry back to where you are staying is, as these tend to be in the early evening between 5:30 and 6:30 PM.

 Getting around by public SITA bus: There are public buses that run between all the towns, but because of traffic you may often find yourself waiting 30-40 minutes between buses, and the buses get packed.
 Click here for the bus schedules and routes.

 Getting around by hop on hop off bus: We noticed these iconic red hop on/off buses for the first time this past trip (2017).
 You can now use these buses to get around and they depart every hour or two.
 Click here for the bus schedules and routes.

 Getting around by private transfer: If you have the budget, you can also arrange for a private driver.
 You will need to book your tour in advance here.

 However, the absolute best way to get around is by scooter.
 Parking is far and few inbetween, and traffic can be a nightmare.
 With a scooter we often zipped and zoomed past cars that were stuck in traffic!
-We rented a scooter from Freeway Scooter in Sorrento and their service & rates are outstanding.
+We have rented a scooter from Freeway Scooter in Sorrento several times, and their service & rates are outstanding.
 Make sure you email ahead during the peak season to book a scooter in advance.

 The best time to visit the Amalfi Coast